Michael Knowles (actor): Personal life

 Knowles married actress Linda James in 1964, having met her while working at the Watford Palace Theatre.
 James has also worked on many situation comedies, with her most notable role being in The Gnomes of Dulwich which was written by Jimmy Perry, she also appeared in several episodes of Dad's Army and The Liver Birds.
 They have twin daughters.

-In 2022, following the death of Frank Williams, Knowles was agreed to take over as president of the Dad's Army Appreciation Society, having been a great supporter of the society since its founding in 1993.
+In 2022, following the death of Frank Williams, Knowles agreed to take over as president of the Dad's Army Appreciation Society, having been a great supporter of the society since its founding in 1993.